lhartigan15/LLO8200_updated/index.md

 If you want to set up email alerts for updates/additions to this site, you can use the free version of a third-party program: [Distill](https://distill.io/).
 The free version will check for updates every six hours and send you alerts.
 Note: this is a platform that is not owned by Vanderbilt or me and you should review their data privacy and security to ensure you are comfortable with their practices.

 ### Async/Sync RStudio (.Rmd) Files
 I will upload .Rmd files here in weeks that code has been optimized/updated.
 You should check here weekly to see if there is updated code before completing your async.
 If you don't see an .Rmd file for a given week, the file on the LMS is current.
 The first file below (LMS Mod 0) is the file we use for our bootcamp meeting.
 The R Setup Slide Deck includes good information on R/Rstudio structure and some troubleshooting tips.
 Reference these if you experience errors (particularly with knitting).

+*Note: To access and save RMD files from this site to your computer, access the link using: (Mac) ctrl+click or (PC) right click.
+Then click "save link as" and save to a folder on your computer (NOT the downloads folder).*

 LMS Mod 0 - [.Rmd Bootcamp File](https://raw.githubusercontent.com/lhartigan15/LLO8200_updated/main/00_Getting Started.Rmd), [Bootcamp knit lecture notes](./00_Getting-Started.html), [R Setup Slide Deck](./Intro to R_final.pptx)\
 LMS Mod 1 - no updates \